twangboy/salt-vmtools/README.md

         install the minion, remove it, check script dependencies, get the script status, and reset the minion.

-        When this script is run without any parameters the options will be obtained from guestVars if present.
-If not they will be obtained from tools.conf.
-This includes the action (install, remove, etc) and the minion config options (master=192.168.10.10, etc.).
+        When this script is run without any parameters, the options are obtained from guestVars (if present).
+If not, they are obtained from tools.conf.
+This includes the action (install, remove, etc.) and the minion config options (master=198.51.100.1, etc.).
 The order of precedence is CLI options, then guestVars, and finally tools.conf.

         This script returns status exit codes when passing the Status option.
 Additional